 - Don’t let free shipping from Sam’s go to waste

-2. Remind Them What They Left Behind:
+2. Remind Them What They Left Behind

 Sometimes it takes customers a bit of time to decide they do want to buy a product after all.
 Unlike the cold reach out of a standard business email format, abandoned cart emails are actually a warm lead.

 Fan the flames of that warm lead by reminding shoppers of what they left behind.
-Include an image and enticing description of the abandoned product if you can.
+Include an image and an enticing description of the abandoned product if you can.
 You want your emails to be visually appealing and entertaining to lure shoppers back.

 Possibly the most important best practice for abandoned cart emails is to link directly back to the shopping cart!
 The goal is to clear a direct path to your checkout page, making it as quick and painless as possible for a shopper to complete their purchase.

-3. Reserve Items In Their Cart:
+3. Reserve Items In Their Cart

 Some customers might be encouraged to go through checkout if you guarantee that you’ll hold their abandoned items for them for a definite, but limited time.